 To go to the Festival!

-[LITTLE RED RIDING Into the woods to house!
+[LITTLE RED HOOD] Into the woods to house!
 The way is clear, The is good, I no fear, Nor no one should.
-The woods are trees, The are just wood.
-No to be afraid there- There's in the glade there... the woods, delay, But not To the way. the woods, Who what may Be on the journey? the woods To get the That makes it The journeying. the woods- [STEPMOTHER & To see the [JACK & To sell the & WIFE] To make the To To To To To To To go to the Festival-! the woods! the woods! the woods, out of the woods, And home before dark!
+The are just trees, The trees are wood.
+No need to be there- There's something in the there... the woods, delay, But not To the way. the woods, Who knows may Be lurking on the Into the To get the makes it worth The journeying. into the [STEPMOTHER & To see the [JACK & To the cow- & WIFE] To make the To To To To To To To go to the Festival-! the woods! the woods! the woods, out of the woods, And home before dark!